enilona/cs30-MajorProject/proposal.md

 - The program incorporates some randomness to the weather prediction
 - The final website looks nice
-- Multiple locations can be chosen to show the weather
+- Weather report is shown in multiple locations (other cities, countries etc)
-- Can predict furthur into the future (10 days ahead type setup)
+- Can predict furthur into the future (10 days ahead?)
+-